-One of the largest and widely used logistics company in the world has found success with its logo and is continuing to entice more and more people to its services.
+One of the largest and most widely used logistics companies in the world has found success with its logo and is continuing to entice more and more people to its services.

-The secret of the famous company logo lies between the letter E and X, which has a hidden arrow when you look closely enough.
+The secret of their famous company logos lies between the letter E and X, which has a hidden arrow when you look closely enough.

-Moreover, for their other brands, this company changes the colour of letter E and X to match what their other endeavours denote and create their own identities.
+Moreover, for their other brands, this company changes the colour of letters E and X to match what their other endeavours denote and create their own identities.

 8 – Toyota

 Toyota has been in the automobile business for decades and has been branded as one of the most successful ones up to date, and all over the world, their two intersecting circular shapes denote the meaning of strength and dependability.

 Furthermore, these perpendicular oval shapes express dependability and that the company’s heart is centred on the customer, meaning they are proud of their customer service.

 Moreover, also it forms an abstract letter “T” to match the company’s name and be recognised almost instantly.